binnyj/intern_challenge/README.md

 # intern_challenge
-A coding challenge for our internship applicants
+A Tic Tac Toe coding challenge for our internship applicants

 In one of the following languages, please implement a tic-tac-toe game for two users.